GET OUR LANDING PAGE SECRETS CHEAT SHEET

 People’s attention spans are declining faster than ever before as well.

-Humans now have an attention span just one second less of a freakin’ gold fish.
-A gold fish!
+Humans now have an attention span just one second less of a freakin’ goldfish.
+A goldfish!

-When you use multi step landing pages, your visitors will believe (as they should) that you’re giving a solution to their problem a lot quicker than if they filled out a single step landing page and then have to sit around and wait for an email or phone call.
+When you use multi step landing pages, your visitors will believe (as they should) that you’re giving a solution to their problem a lot quicker than if they filled out a single step landing page and then had to sit around and wait for an email or phone call.

 With multi step landing pages, they’re not quite sure.
 They don’t know if completing the first step of a multi step funnel will get them closer to the answers they’re looking for.

 But what they do know is that filling out a zip code field (for example) is a whole lot less threatening than filling out a single-step page that also requires their personal info.

 No surprise that over 200 million US phone numbers are on the Do Not Call list.

 The main performance improvement you get with multi step landing pages come from the fact that people believe they’re getting a quote or answer on the last step.